GPIB: History

 While IEEE 488.1 defined the hardware and IEEE 488.2 defined the protocol, there was still no standard for instrument-specific commands.
 Commands to control the same class of instrument, e.g., multimeters, varied between manufacturers and even models.

 The United States Air Force, and later Hewlett-Packard, recognized this as a problem.
 In 1989, HP developed their Test Measurement Language (TML) or Test and Measurement Systems Language (TMSL) which was the forerunner to Standard Commands for Programmable Instrumentation (SCPI), introduced as an industry standard in 1990.
 SCPI added standard generic commands, and a series of instrument classes with corresponding class-specific commands.
 SCPI mandated the IEEE 488.2 syntax, but allowed other (non-IEEE 488.1) physical transports.

 The IEC developed their own standards in parallel with the IEEE, with IEC 60625-1 and IEC 60625-2 (IEC 625), later replaced by IEC 60488-2.

 National Instruments introduced a backward-compatible extension to IEEE 488.1, originally known as HS-488.
 It increased the maximum data rate to 8 Mbyte/s, although the rate decreases as more devices are connected to the bus.
 This was incorporated into the standard in 2003 (IEEE 488.1-2003), over HP's objections.

 In 2004, the IEEE and IEC combined their respective standards into a "Dual Logo" IEEE/IEC standard IEC 60488-1, Standard for Higher Performance Protocol for the Standard Digital Interface for Programmable Instrumentation - Part 1: General, replaces IEEE 488.1/IEC 60625-1, and IEC 60488-2,Part 2: Codes, Formats, Protocols and Common Commands, replaces IEEE 488.2/IEC 60625-2.

+The Linux kernel got support for GPIB with version 6.19, after Greg Kroah-Hartman merged the code.